cbstange/climate-trivia/README.md

 - Pull questions from a trivia API instead of hard-coding questions manually.

 ## Testing & Bugs
+- With each new JavaScript addition, console.log was performed to confirm expected behavior.
 -
+- After multiple failed attempts at randomizing the question generated, the feature was pended for a future version.

 ## Validator Testing